saurabh629/python-practice/README.md

 **linked_list_reverse.py**  : print a linked list in reverse order
 **sorting-dict-by-key.py**  : sorting python dictionary by their key in ascending/descending order
 **sorting-dict-by-val.py**  : sorting python dictionary by their value in ascending/descending order
+**find-percentage.py**  : find the average marks of specific student from student_marks dictionary